-Its a special skill set in NetSuite because it requires advanced knowledge in NetSuite architecture as well as web development in single page applications.
-That's why Anchor Group specializes in SuiteCommerce implementations optimizing your SEO along the way to sell more products.
+This requires a special skill set in NetSuite because it depends on advanced knowledge in NetSuite architecture as well as web development in single-page applications.
+That's why Anchor Group specializes in SuiteCommerce implementations, optimizing your SEO along the way to sell more products.

 FULL SERVICE SUITECOMMERCE IMPLEMENTATION

 Business Requirements and Analysis